plembo/xmind8/README.md

 The source code and license for XMind 8 can be found [here](https://github.com/xmindltd/xmind).

 **Note that [XMind 8](https://flathub.org/apps/details/net.xmind.XMind8) is also available as a flatpak from Flathub.
 If you're on a compatible platform, installing that flatpak is preferrable to the method described here.
-The flatpak includes the requisite JRE 8.**
+The requisite JRE 8 is bundled in the flatpak.**

 This repo contains the extra files (not the XMind 8 binaries) needed to do a local install of XMind 8 (not XMind Zen) for a  Linux desktop.